actions/upload-artifact/README.md

     # Optional.
 Default is 'warn'
     if-no-files-found:

+    # If true, symlink directories will be used to search files.
+    # If false, symlink directories will be ignored to search files.
+    # Optional.
+Default is 'true'
+    followSymbolicLinks:

     # Duration after which artifact will expire in days.
 0 means using default retention.
     # Minimum 1 day.
     # Maximum 90 days unless changed from the repository settings page.